opengeospatial/TrainingDML-AI_SWG/model-extension/README.md

 ## 2. Scope of Work
 The model-extension will undertake the following work actions around geospatial deep learning models:
-- Design the UML model and encoding of geospatial deep learning models, maximize the findability, interoperability, and reusability of models;
+- Design the UML model of geospatial deep learning models, maximize the findability, interoperability, and reusability of models;
 - Define the description of neural network and optimization method of models;
 - Define the description of model quality(e.g., performance metrics, computational complexity, generalization, robustness);
 - Define the JSON schema for encoding geospatial deep learning models;